MicrosoftDocs/win32/desktop-src/CIMWin32Prov/win32-computersystem.md

 Qualifiers: [**MappingStrings**](https://msdn.microsoft.com/library/aa393650) ("SMBIOS\|Type 23\|Timeout"), [**Units**](https://msdn.microsoft.com/library/aa393650) ("milliseconds")
 </dt> </dl>

-Time delay before a reboot is initiated—in milliseconds.
+Time delay before a reboot is initiated in milliseconds.
 It is used after a system power cycle, local or remote system reset, and automatic system reset.
-A value of –1 (minus one) indicates that the pause value is unknown.
+A value of  1 (minus one) indicates that the pause value is unknown.

 **Windows Vista:** This property may return an unknown number.

 </dd> <dt>